The Band of Holy Joy: History

 Paramour, the band's eleventh album was released on 8 June 2010 and featured eight songs that had evolved from the song play Troubled Sleep.

 In 2011, the band embarked on another tour of Greece, playing in the cities of Athens, Thessaloniki, and Larissa.
 They made their first appearance at Glastonbury Festival and performed their third song play Beuys Will Be Beuys in London and Thessaloniki.
 A CD release titled How To Kill A Butterfly was released on 28 October 2011 on Exotic Pylon Records.

 On 15 March 2012, a CD release entitled The North Is Another Land was released on German independent record label Moloko Plus.

 On 28 January 2013, a double cassette and digital download titled City of Tales: Volume 1 & 2 was released on Exotic Pylon Records.
 Volume 1 contains previously unreleased material from 1985 found by former band member Brett Turnbull, restored and accompanied by a second volume of recordings from 2012.
 This was followed up in 2014 with Easy Listening which was released on Exotic Pylon Records with an accompanying UK tour.

 Their album The Land of Holy Joy was released through Stereogram Recordings on 21 September 2015.

-In 2017, the band release an EP on 10" vinyl entitled Brutalism Begins at Home followed by an album, Funambulist We Love You on vinyl and CD.
-Both put out by Tiny Global Productions.
+Since 2017, the band have put out a series of releases on label Tiny Global Productions starting with an EP on 10" vinyl entitled Brutalism Begins at Home followed by the albums, Funambulist We Love You, Neon Primitives, Dreams Take Flight and Fated Beautiful Mistakes in 2023 which Louder Than War described as "an album that everyone should hear and hopefully take to their heart.
+Songs that make you feel less alone.
+More optimistic and free to grasp hope and love where and when you can, while you can".
+A new album Scorched Jerusalem was released on 17 January 2025.

 Band of Holy Joy host their own radio show, Bad Punk, on Resonance FM every Friday from 10pm until 11pm.